 Humus holds nutrients and moisture and provides a great structure for plants to grow in.
 Some experts believe humus makes the soil more fertile, while others say humus helps prevent disease in plants.

 Humus is essential for food products, but it is being gradually depleted.

 In the below TEDx Talk, Graeme Sait, a lifelong soil educator explains the importance of humus.
 He also discusses how 467 billion tonnes of carbon has been released from the soil into the atmosphere, and how we urgently need to return that carbon to the soil to start replenishing humus.

 Healthy Soil, Healthy World

 If you pick up a handful of soil, you will be holding more microorganisms in your hand than the entire number of people who have ever lived on earth.
 Think about that for a moment.
-Can you imagine the quantity of living things in your grasp?
+Can you imagine the number of living things in your grasp?
 Soil is FULL of life.
-In this TED Talk you’ll have the opportunity to explore the soil from a microorganisms’ point of view.

 Putting Carbon Back Where It Belongs